varvet/tolken/README.md

 Tolken checks that all `I18n.available_locales` has present values.

 ### View Forms
-Tolken has opt-in support for integrating with [SimpleForm](https://github.com/plataformatec/simple_form).
+While creating form inputs for your locale versions are as simple as adding `[<locale>]` to the html name attribute Tolken provides opt-in support for integrating with [SimpleForm](https://github.com/plataformatec/simple_form).
 To opt-in update your Gemfile:

 ```ruby
 gem "tolken", require: "tolken/simle_form"